darcy-crabtree/university-web-dev-2/README.md

 # university-web-dev-2

-All code was used in conjunction with provided Laravel files that are not included in this repository.
-Only modified files were included.
+Completed 15/01/2025.

-This code was used as an improvement to [University web dev 1](https://github.com/darcy-crabtree/university-web-dev-1)
+This code was used as an improvement to [University web dev 1](https://github.com/darcy-crabtree/university-web-dev-1).

-Completed 15/01/2025
+Please note this project was completed as university course work and may contain files provided by the university.

 # Overview
 The contents of this README file contain; Authentication and Authorisation, Tailwind, Responsive Design and Additional Databases.
 Each section also contains an analysis piece, stating what could be improved within the section.